KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 KeyboardKit provides many utilities for the main app target, that simplifies building a great keyboard app.

-👑 [KeyboardKit Pro][Pro] unlocks app views for the main app target.
+👑 [KeyboardKit Pro][Pro] unlocks app screens for the main app target.
 Information about Pro features can be found at the end of this article.